kolan72/PoliNorError/README.md

 If an exception occurs within the catch block, it will be stored in the  `CatchBlockErrors`  property that is collection of the `CatchBlockException`  objects.
 For a critical exception, as mentioned above, the `CatchBlockException.IsCritical` property will be equal to true.
 The `CriticalError` property represents a critical exception itself or wrapped in the `AggregateException` (since _version_ 2.12.1).
+The `PolicyResult.WrappedStatus` property (since _version_ 2.24.12) represents the execution status of the wrapped policy.

 For generic `Func` delegates, a return value will be stored in the `Result` property if the handling was successful (except for `SimplePolicy`, where `Result` can remain the default value even on success) or there were no errors at all.